 You should check the other guidance available on GOV.UK from HMRC as Brexit updates to those pages are being prioritised before manuals.

 A company holding, or who held, a qualifying IP right or an exclusive licence in respect of certain qualifying IP rights can, for the accounting period in which the right was granted, elect under s357CQ(2) to obtain the benefit of the Patent Box on profits arising from exploiting the right prior to the right being granted.
 This election must be made in writing within 12 months of the fixed filing date of the return for the accounting period in which the right is granted.

-Profits can only qualify if they relate to periods during which the company was a qualifying company (CIRD210100) and for which an election under S357A had effect (time limits apply - see CIRD260100).
+Profits can only qualify if they relate to periods during which the company was a qualifying company (CIRD210100) and for which an election under S357A(1) had effect (so a Patent Box ‘entry’ election (under s357A(1)) must have been made for these years and time limits apply - see CIRD260100).
 For this purpose a company is treated as a qualifying company where it would have been one but for the fact that the right had not been granted at the relevant time.

 The election is made on a right by right basis, and covers the whole of the period from the application for grant of the right (or date the licence is granted to the company) to the date the right is granted.
 This period is limited to up to 6 years before the right is granted.
 It only applies to qualifying IP rights falling within subsections a), b) and c) of s357BB which are: patents granted under the Patents Act 1977, patents granted under the European Patent Convention and a right of a specified description which corresponds to one of those rights and is granted under the law of a specified EEA state.
 It is not available for supplementary protection certificates, plant breeders’ rights or Community plant variety rights which are regarded as qualifying IP rights only once the right has been granted.